puppetlabs/puppetdb/documentation/configure.markdown

 certificate names, one per line.
 Incoming HTTPS requests will have their certificates validated against this list of names and only those with an **exact** matching entry will be allowed through.
-(For a Puppet master, this compares against the value of the `certname` setting, rather than the `dns_alt_names` setting.)
+(For a Puppet Server, this compares against the value of the `certname` setting, rather than the `dns_alt_names` setting.)

 If not supplied, PuppetDB uses standard HTTPS without any additional